-To put it frankly, I have no discernible artistic ability whatsoever and had come to terms with that, but I felt a little guilty when I had my first child.
-What if he was the next Michelangelo, and his talent never blossomed just because his un-artsy mother cannot even draw a straight line with a ruler?
+To put it frankly, I have no discernible artistic ability whatsoever.
+I had come to terms with that pretty early on, but I began to feel a little guilty when I had my first child.
+What if he was the next Michelangelo, and his talent never blossomed just because his un-artistic mother can’t even draw a straight line with a ruler?

-One of my long forgotten items showed up a couple weeks ago, dumped in a pile on the dinning room floor topped with glue:
+One of my long forgotten items showed up a couple weeks ago, however, dumped in a pile on the dinning room floor topped with glue:

 A few seconds later the two boys came running into the dinning room.
 Both had on their best innocent faces, and Joey casually replied, “Well, Mom.
 I’m not sure, but I think that looks like unicorn poop.”